Yukino2002/WEC-Parallel-Computing/Readme.md

 </br><b>Basic Task:</b> Finding sum of array</br></br>
 One can implement the following task using multiple methods.
 I solved it in Python by using the multiprocessing module available.

-</br>In the main function, I initialised an array, whose size can be changed.
-For this task I took it as 101 and stored all the elements from 0-100 in it.
+</br>In the main function, I initialised an array.
+The user needs to enter the number of test cases before that, and then enter the elements of the array for each test case.

 I decided to split the process of adding all the elements of the array into 8 independent processes.
 Each process would calculate the sum of some part of the array independently, and then finally display the total sum by adding their independently calculated sums.